This Day In Music: August 15

 August 15, 1933 ~ Folk singer Mike Seeger born in New York, New York, USA ~ Son of singer, folklorist Charles Seeger, half-brother of singer Pete Seeger.
 Plays a variety of instruments, including banjo, fiddle, dulcimer, guitar, mandolin, dobro, and pan pipes.
 Co-founded old-time string band the New Lost City Ramblers in 1958 with John Cohen and Tom Paley.
 Has also recorded prolifically as a solo artist, notably Solo Old Time Music released in 1962, and with the Strange Creek Singers ~ Seeger passed away in 2009

-August 15, 1931 ~ Jazz pianist, vibraphonist Terry Pollard born ~ Worked with Billy Mitchell, Elvin Jones, Johnny Hill, Emmitt Slay, Terry Gibbs, John Coltrane, Charlie Parker, Miles Davis, Chet Baker, Nat King Cole, Dinah Washington, Duke Ellington, Ella Fitzgerald, Yusef Lateef, Dorothy Ashby, Don Fagerquist, and others
+August 15, 1931 ~ Jazz pianist, vibraphonist Terry Pollard born ~ Worked with Billy Mitchell, Elvin Jones, Johnny Hill, Emmitt Slay, Terry Gibbs, John Coltrane, Charlie Parker, Miles Davis, Chet Baker, Nat King Cole, Dinah Washington, Duke Ellington, Ella Fitzgerald, Yusef Lateef, Dorothy Ashby, and Don Fagerquist ~ Pollard passed away in 2009

 August 15, 1925 ~ Singer Bill Pinkney born in Dalzell, South Carolina, USA ~ Original member of the Drifters along with Andrew Thrasher, Gerhart Thrasher, Willie Ferbie and naturally Clyde McPhatter.
 Sang on early hits such as Money Honey, Honey Love, Adorable, and Ruby Baby.
 Lead on I Should Have Done Right and Steamboat ~ Pinkney passed away in 2007